Skarlso/rcal/README.md

 After that, the bin should work just fine.

 Notes: Anything is included that is listed by `git ls-files`.
-This might not be a good way to go?

 # Google Integration